Basics of if Else in Flowcharts

 Understanding a concept becomes super convenient when we link it with some real-life scenarios.
 Therefore, we have formulated two fictitious workable scenarios where the if Else statements can be applied to generate a directed output.

-Take the example of a digital banking system; the if Then Else flowchart condition can be applied to that banking system, executing a condition, "Whether the account number and pin code are correct"; if this condition is true, the bank will withdraw the user's money.
+Take the example of a digital banking system; the if Else flowchart condition can be applied to that banking system, executing a condition, "Whether the account number and pin code are correct"; if this condition is true, the bank will withdraw the user's money.
 Contrastingly if the account and pin code are false, the bank's database will show an error message to the account holder.

 Another example is designing a digital-driven vote-casting system that executes different outputs as notifications based on whether the condition is true or false.
 The specified condition for the system is "Whether the age of voter is above 18".
 If the voter's age is above 18, which means that the condition is fulfilled, the system will display the notification, "Congrats!
 You are eligible for voting".
 On the other hand, if the condition is dissatisfied, i.e., the voter's age is under 18, the system will notify the voter, "Sorry!
 You are ineligible to cast a vote."